Louis-Aime/calendrical-javascript/README.md

  * basic constants to convert to or from day counter to milliseconds counter,
  * ExtDate and ExtDateTimeFormat, that extend Date and Intl.DateTimeFormat respectively,
  * pldr, a "private locale data register" that extends Unicode's CLDR for display of dates in several calendars,
- * a collection of custom calendars in order to demonstrate capacities, including a class for any western calendar that switches from Julian to Gregorian at a given date.
+ * classes for custom calendars that are not available from Unicode, including the Julian and the Milesian calendars, and a class for any western calendar that switches from Julian to Gregorian at a user-specified date.
-The software object anticipate the Temporal initiative of Ecma TC39.
+The package  anticipate a few features of the Temporal initiative of Ecma TC39.

+In the /docs folder, a demo application may be charged.
+It is also available from GitHub Pages .

 ## Module architecture
 This module uses ES6 module syntax (export / import). chronos.js, dateextended.js and pldr.js only export objects.
-calendars.js import all objects of chronos and dateextended files, and exports several classes. calendarinstant only imports classes from calendars, and exports instances as constants. aggregate.js re-exports all entry points.
+calendars.js import all objects of chronos and dateextended files, and exports several classes. aggregate.js re-exports all entry points.

 Users who prefer scripts to ES 6 module should just erase all `export` statements at end of files, and `export` word before each class declaration in calendars.js.

-These software pieces are used that way for the [Milesian calendar](https://github.com/Louis-Aime/Milesian-calendar).
+The application in /docs demonstrate how to import the modules in a standard script (not a module) using `import ()` from aggregate.js.

 ## GitHub Page site for test and demos
 https://louis-aime.github.io/calendrical-javascript/